Owen Morgan Edwards: Biography

 In 1907 he was appointed as the first Chief Inspector of Schools for Wales under the recently established Welsh Education Department.
 He took the first steps towards ensuring that the Welsh language was taught in the schools of Wales.
 He came into conflict with the Central Welsh Board because of his conviction that the new intermediate schools were anglicising influences in Wales and his determination to resist this.

 He was also a prolific writer, starting and editing the periodical Cymru in 1891 and Cymru'r Plant for children in 1892, intended to arouse interest among the people of Wales in their own language and history.
-An English-language version of Cymru, Wales (1901), was less successful, although it is seen as "his major work".
+An English-language version of Cymru, Wales (1901), was less successful.
 He wrote a number of books on Welsh history, notably Cartrefi Cymru ("Welsh Homes") which describes visits to the homes of a number of important historical figures, and published the works of other writers in a series of Welsh classics Cyfres y Fil ("The Series of a Thousand" - in 37 volumes, so-called because the author sought 1,000 subscribers, through the periodical Cymru).

+Edwards built Neuadd Wen ("White Hall") in his native Llanuwchllyn in 1907.

 Edwards was elected as a Liberal Member of Parliament for Merionethshire following the premature death of T. E. Ellis MP in April 1899.
 He did not enjoy parliamentary life and did not seek re-election in 1900.
 He was knighted in 1916 and awarded the degree of D.Litt. by the University of Wales in 1918.
 Edwards died at Llanuwchllyn in 1920, his wife Ellen having died the previous year.
 His first son died at the age of five.
 His second son, Ifan ab Owen Edwards, founded Urdd Gobaith Cymru ("The Welsh League of Youth").
 His only daughter Hâf married Sir David Hughes Parry.